danvk/computing-in-the-catskills/README.md

 Through hikes:

-8. Blackhead Range from Barnum Rd to Big Hollow Rd (3 peaks / 6.98 miles)
+7. Blackhead Range from Barnum Rd to Big Hollow Rd (3 peaks / 6.98 miles)
-8. Devil's Path East from Prediger Rd to Mink Hollow Rd (4 peaks / 8.32)
+7. Devil's Path East from Prediger Rd to Mink Hollow Rd (4 peaks / 8.32)
-8. FirBBiE Loop from Burnham Hollow to McKinley Hollow (4 peaks / 12.23 miles)
+7. FirBBiE Loop from Burnham Hollow to McKinley Hollow (4 peaks / 12.23 miles)
-8. The Nine from Oliverea Rd to Peekamoose Rd (9 peaks / 16.47 miles)
+7. The Nine from Oliverea Rd to Peekamoose Rd (9 peaks / 16.47 miles)
-8. Super Spruceton from Shaft Rd to Lane Rd (5 peaks / 17.31 miles)
+7. Super Spruceton from Shaft Rd to Spruceton Rd (6 peaks / 19.85 miles)

 ### Shortest hike using only loop / out-and-back hikes